Virginia-iGEM/igem-wikibrick/wiki/README.md

 4. Core concurrent tasks:
     - Finish all major pages, at least with filler content
     - Code interactive for home page
+    - Create a tool for the team to easily push their information to the wiki?
+5. Final tasks
+    - Run through the whole wiki, hosted on the iGEM website, check for inconsistencies

 ## Interactive